afumchris/Database-Migration-using-DMS/README.md

 ![](Architectural-diagrams/wordpress-sync.png)

-Once the peering connection is established, with the WordPress requirements fulfilled, the migration of WordPress content from the on-premises environment to AWS can proceed.
+Once the peering connection is established, ensure that the necessary software requirements for WordPress, such as PHP, MySQL client, and other dependencies, are installed on the instance to support seamless operation, with the WordPress requirements fulfilled, the migration of WordPress content from the on-premises environment to AWS can proceed.
 This process involves editing the SSH configuration temporarily to allow password authentication, setting up a temporary password, and copying the WordPress files from the on-premises server to the AWS instance using secure copy (SCP).

 After migrating the WordPress content, permissions are adjusted to ensure proper access and security.
 The correct permissions are enforced on the copied files, this step ensures that the WordPress files are accessible and secure within the AWS environment.